wwwild/CBC/readme.txt

 ===============================
-Resolving Multiple Sermon Files
+Resolving multiple sermon files
 ===============================

-If the sound technician decides for some silly reason to break the sermon into a bunch of small files your work is significantly greater.
+This used to be more of an issue when we had to process sermons via CD; however, it could possibly still happen that the technician has to restart the recording process and we wind up with more than one MP3 file, which need to be combined into a single file.
 Roughly, the steps are:
 * You have Audacity installed (beyond the scope of this document).
 * Open two Audacity Windows.
 * In one Audacity window open the first MP3 file and:
   * Click the track drop-down window and select Split Stero Track
-  * Close one of the two (X)
+  * Close one of the two (X) tracks
   * Click the track drop-down window and select Mono
   * Edit->Select All
   * Edit->Copy